FedVTP/FedVTP/dataset/readme.md

-Download from the official NGSIM and HighD dataset repositories, or use preprocessed data provided by us in the future.
+Download from the official NGSIM and HighD dataset repositories in data/raw, and then run smooth.py and process_data.py to process the data.